 Meet Ashleigh

-The journey of establishing a business in the “youth sports/physical activity" industry which was not well supported or advocated for in New Zealand, has had it’s ups and downs.
-The challenges were real, the battle of challenging the status quo was evident; and it would be a lie to say there wasn’t a lot of heartache throughout the process.
+The journey of establishing a business in the “youth sports/physical activity" industry which has not been well supported or advocated for in New Zealand, has had it’s ups and downs.
+The hurdles were real, the battle of challenging the status quo was evident; and it would be a lie to say there wasn’t a lot of heartache throughout the process.

 However, the passion has remained and there is still nothing else that Ashleigh would rather do in this world, than be an advocate for children’s physical activity opportunities and assist more coaches and youth sports organisations to accept that there is nothing wrong with the “B” word (business) or with being an entrepreneur.